- What does a joint degree mean?

 If you study a full academic year in Belgium/Poland, you will need a visa type D (ask for a Schengen visa, multiple entry).

 Yes, you can.
 However, applying also to the one-year College of Europe programmes will require a separate application form including two letters of recommendation from other professors.

 Graduates of this programme will be prepared for positions of leadership in a variety of areas – ranging from international and national public sector functions to responsibilities in the private and non-profit sectors – with an international outlook and the ability to deal with cross-border issues in a multidisciplinary manner.
-Visit our alumni page for an idea of where MATA graduates have landed.

 If you spend a full academic year at the College of Europe, the College will automatically reserve a room for you in one of its student residences for the entire academic year.